Heatstroke warning: Recognising the signs

 1. Exertional Heatstroke (EHS)

 This type of heatstroke occurs due to intense physical activity, often in hot and humid conditions.
-EHS is commonly seen in athletes, military personnel, and laborers who engage in demanding physical tasks.
+EHS is commonly seen in athletes, military personnel, and labourers who engage in demanding physical tasks.
 The body generates excessive internal heat during vigorous exercise, and when combined with environmental factors, the body’s cooling mechanisms can become overwhelmed, leading to heatstroke.

-2. Non-Exertional Heatstroke (NEHS) or Classic Heatstroke
+2. Non-Exertional Heatstroke (NEHS) or Classic heatstroke

 This type occurs due to prolonged exposure to high temperatures, often in combination with high humidity, without necessarily engaging in strenuous physical activity.
 NEHS is more common in vulnerable populations, such as the elderly, infants, and individuals with pre-existing health conditions or taking medications that impair the body’s temperature regulation.
 This type of heatstroke can also result from being confined in hot environments, like a closed vehicle, without adequate ventilation or cooling.

-Recognizing the signs of heatstroke
+Recognising the signs of heatstroke

 1. High body temperature

-Heatstroke warning: Recognizing the signs | News by Thaiger
+Heatstroke warning: Recognising the signs | News by Thaiger

 Heatstroke causes high body temperature due to the failure of the body’s temperature regulation system.
 Normally, our bodies cool down by sweating and increasing blood flow near the skin.
 However, when it gets too hot or humid, or we engage in intense exercise, these processes may not be enough to maintain a safe body temperature.

 As a result, the body’s temperature rises, leading to the fatal condition of heatstroke.
 High body temperature can cause damage to organs and even become life-threatening if not treated immediately.
 In heatstroke, the body’s core temperature rises significantly, typically reaching 104°F (40°C) or higher.
-It is crucial to recognize the signs of heatstroke and seek immediate medical attention when the body temperature reaches such dangerous levels, as prolonged high temperatures can lead to severe complications, organ damage, and even death.
+It is crucial to recognise the signs of heatstroke and seek immediate medical attention when the body temperature reaches such dangerous levels, as prolonged high temperatures can lead to severe complications, organ damage, and even death.

 2. Altered mental state

-Heatstroke warning: Recognizing the signs | News by Thaiger
+Heatstroke warning: Recognising the signs | News by Thaiger

 Heatstroke can cause an altered mental state due to the effect of high body temperature on the brain and the central nervous system.